 Let’s try a harder example with a 3D object.

-This time, after completing the MR task, take note of how you went about completing it: What cognitive stages did you take to complete them?
+This time, after completing the MR task, take note of how you went about completing it: What cognitive stages did you use to complete them, if any?

 Take your time, set a timer, record your answer and insights.